By Kathryn Boland

-Physical cue – gently (and that is key – keep your grip as soft and light as possible) spin the biceps forward and triceps back, holding from the lateral (side) edge of the arm.
+Physical cue – gently (and that is key – keep your grip as soft and light as possible) spin the biceps forward and triceps back, holding from the arm’s lateral (side) edge.

 3) Feet too wide in Bridge Pose

 Why it matters – This alignment can seriously strain the sacroiliac, knee, and ankle joints, especially if done repeatedly in practice.
-It also results in the pose feeling a lot less stable and being less effective.
+It also results in the pose feeling much less stable and less effective.

 This is a good start for correcting common yoga student misalignments.
-Once these are adjusted we cover more.
+Once these are adjusted, we will cover more.

 © Copyright – Aura Wellness Center – Publications Division